lambdaclass/webrtc-server/README.md

 should return the expected password for the given Username.
 The password will compared to the one sent by the clients.

+The implementation of this function will depend on how this application is expected to be deployed.
+It could just return a fixed password from configuration, encode the username using a secret shared with the application server, lookup the password on a common datastore, etc.

 ## Websockets API for signaling

 TODO